mill1514/Adventure/README.md

 # "Adventure!"
-This is a text-based 'engine' type-deal written in c++.
+This is a text-based 'engine' type-deal written in c++, meant entirely for the terminal.
 This 'engine' uses the curses library.

 # Player
 First off, there's a player.
 It has a name and everything.
-It's name is picked randomly.
+It's name is picked randomly; you either like the name or you generate a new one.

 # Scene
 Then, we have Scenes.
 These are individual rooms.
 They have items in them and passageways to other rooms.